 - 1 cup corn syrup

-- Generously butter a 9×13 inch pan or cookie sheet and set aside.
+- Generously butter a 9×13" baking pan or cookie sheet and set aside.

-- Once it reaches this temperature, remove from heat and add vanilla.
+- Cook until 232°F (keep stirring constantly).
+Once it reaches this temperature, remove from heat and add vanilla.
 Mix well.

 These would make the perfect Christmas gifts or if you need something a little more here and now – they’d make great teacher gifts as well!
 Enjoy. :)